flatironinstitute/foveated-metamers-browser/README.md

 - Check pagination -- this appears to be working
 - Check highlight -- this appears to be working

 ### Done:

+- [x] Image zoom
+- [x] Filter selection bug - Liz
-- Put site at /~wbroderick/metamers and a simple index.html with link to personal page and link to /metamers
+- [x] Put site at /~wbroderick/metamers and a simple index.html with link to personal page and link to /metamers
-- Move slider and zoom to the top left
+- [x] Move slider and zoom to the top left
-- Top right button update link
+- [x] Top right button update link
-- Favicon
+- [x] Favicon
-- Fix slate to gray?
+- [x] Fix slate to gray?
-- Move the about to the top then image then table.
+- [x] Move the about to the top then image then table.
-- Model: "" Target Image: "" Scaling Value: ""
+- [x] Model: "" Target Image: "" Scaling Value: ""
-- Button
+- [x] Button